Industry Partnered MSc Projects 2013

 For the third year running, the Meteorology Department is engaging with a number of companies in our Knowledge Exchange Programme for industry partnered MSc projects, focussing on research questions that will help with industry decision making in relation to weather information and processes.

-This year, 12 projects were partnered by a range of different companies, which, during the three years since the programme started, have included reinsurers, catastrophe modellers and banks to energy companies and weather forecast and data providers and also charities, and the students successfully presented their results at an industry presentations day in July, which was attended by 21 companies, Meteorology academic and research staff and students, providing an opportunity for companies interested to learn more about our research, and also about opportunities for engagement with us, to come and network.
+This year, 8 projects are being partnered by a range of different companies, which, during the three years since the programme started, have included reinsurers, catastrophe modellers and banks to energy companies and weather forecast and data providers and also charities.
+The MSc students successfully presented their work at an industry presentations day in July, which was attended by 21 companies, Meteorology academic and research staff and students, providing an opportunity for companies interested to learn more about our research, and also about opportunities for engagement with us, to come and network.

 Met Exchanges - June 2012 NewsletterIn this issue: